IvanGavrilov/CalcKit/calculators.md

 #### Equations

 Each variable can have any number of equations.
-It might also have 0 equation in which case the variable is considered to be an input.
+It might also have 0 equations in which case the variable is considered to be an input.

 In the **Equations** field you an put as many equations as you need to.
 Each equation needs to put on a new row.